marespadafor/drawingmaps/README.md

 ### 3. Set your working directory

 Assign a folder with all the materials and set your working directory to the folder there, use your google key and the packages that we are going to use.
 You can also follow lines 1-18 in "exercises_datapoints.R"

-- You can also read about different coordinate systems, map projections and transformations: http://resources.esri.com/help/9.3/arcgisengine/dotnet/89b720a5-7339-44b0-8b58-0f5bf2843393.htm

 ### 4. Download the materials.